yantra-vinyasa/multi-cluster-configs/docs/develop_and_test_changes.md

 ### Testing Strategy

-- Always test in the development cluster before promoting to production.
+- Always test in the sandbox cluster before promoting to production.
 - Validate configurations locally with `kustomize build`.